pnpm link

 pnpm link --global foo # link foo to my-project

-You can also link a package from a directory to another directory, without using the global node_modules
+You can also link a package from a directory to another directory, without using the global node_modules folder:

 cd ~/projects/foo